OpenAADL/AADLib/examples/air/README.md

 * hello: basic example with one partition
 * ping: example of two partitions with inter-partition communication
+* smp01: example of a system with multiple cores

 To compile these examples, run `make air_conf c build_air` from the terminal